-A majority of the business and operations of Leisureworld are conducted in Ontario.
-The fair value of the Leisureworld assets and the income generated therefrom could be negatively affected by changes in local and regional economic conditions.
-Leisureworld has expanded its retirement portfolio to include 3 properties in British Columbia.
+A majority of the business and operations of the Company are conducted in Ontario.
+The fair value of the Company assets and the income generated therefrom could be negatively affected by changes in local and regional economic conditions.
+The Company has expanded its retirement portfolio to include 3 properties in British Columbia.

-Changes in Leisureworld's credit ratings may affect Leisureworld's capital structure
+Changes in the Company's credit ratings may affect the Company's capital structure

-The credit ratings assigned to the Senior B Debentures (see "Indebtedness - Senior Secured Debentures") are an assessment of Leisureworld's ability to pay its obligations.
+The credit ratings assigned to the Senior B Debentures (see "Indebtedness - Senior Secured Debentures") are an assessment of the Company's ability to pay its obligations.
 DBRS Limited has assigned a rating of A (low), with a Stable trend, to the Series B Debentures.
-Real or anticipated changes in Leisureworld's credit ratings may affect its capital structure.
+Real or anticipated changes in the Company's credit ratings may affect its capital structure.

-Environmental Liabilities
+Environmental liabilities

-Leisureworld is subject to various environmental laws and regulations under which it could become liable for the costs of removing or remediating certain hazardous, toxic or regulated substances released on or in its properties or disposed of at other locations, in some cases regardless of whether or not Leisureworld knew of or was responsible for their presence.
-The failure to address such issues may adversely affect Leisureworld's ability to sell such properties or to borrow using such properties as collateral and could potentially result in claims against Leisureworld.
+The Company is subject to various environmental laws and regulations under which it could become liable for the costs of removing or remediating certain hazardous, toxic or regulated substances released on or in its properties or disposed of at other locations, in some cases regardless of whether or not the Company knew of or was responsible for their presence.
+The failure to address such issues may adversely affect the Company's ability to sell such properties or to borrow using such properties as collateral and could potentially result in claims against the Company.
 Notwithstanding the above, management is not aware of any material non-compliance, liability or other claim in connection with any of Leisureworld's properties.
-It is Leisureworld's operating policy to obtain a Phase I environmental site assessment, conducted by an independent and experienced environmental consultant, prior to acquiring or financing any property.
+It is the Company's operating policy to obtain a Phase I environmental site assessment, conducted by an independent and experienced environmental consultant, prior to acquiring or financing any property.
 Where Phase I environmental site assessments identify sufficient environmental concerns or recommend further assessments, Phase II or Phase III environmental site assessments are conducted.
 Appropriate remediation activities would be undertaken if required.

-Environmental laws and regulations may change and Leisureworld may become subject to more stringent environmental laws and regulations in the future.
-Compliance with more stringent environmental laws and regulations could have a material adverse effect on Leisureworld's business, financial condition or results of operation, and dividends.
+Environmental laws and regulations may change and the Company may become subject to more stringent environmental laws and regulations in the future.
+Compliance with more stringent environmental laws and regulations could have a material adverse effect on the Company's business, financial condition or results of operation, and dividends.